Orbital Tumors - Pseudotumor

 - Anterior

-- inflammation involving the globe and anterior orbit with pain, lid swelling, Ptosis ( Ptosis is sometimes referred to as Blepharoptosis.
+- inflammation involving the globe and anterior orbit with pain, lid swelling, Ptosis ( Ptosis is may also be called Blepharoptosis.
 It refers to an eyelid which is droopy.
-This might possibly cause a loss of vision, especially while reading, headaches, and eyebrow strain.
+This might cause a loss of vision, especially while reading, headaches, and eyebrow strain.
 Please click on the Ptosis page for more details), diplopia, uveitis, papillitis, optic neuropathy, and exudative retinal detachment.
 CT reveals diffuse anterior orbital inflammation, scleral and choroidal thickening.

 - Diffuse